howsoai/howso-docs/source/user_guide/basic_workflow.rst

 Step 2 - Map Data
 ^^^^^^^^^^^^^^^^^
 Typically, an exploratory analysis is done on the data to get a general feel of the descriptive statistics and data attributes.

-Methods like ``describe`` from a Pandas dataframe often automatically present these types of information of interest to a user, as shown below.
+Methods like ``describe`` from a Pandas DataFrame often automatically present these types of information of interest to a user, as shown below.
 While informative, these descriptive statistics are often used as a sanity check pre- and post-modeling and a model typically doesn't actually use any of these feature attributes.

 .. code-block:: python

     df.describe()

 In the Howso Engine workflow, feature attributes are an essential part of model building and usage.
 By incorporating certain feature attributes into training process itself, Howso Engine gains another layer of information that will help in fine-tuning the results.

 In order to assist the user with defining the feature attributes, Howso has an :py:meth:`~howso.utilities.infer_feature_attributes` tool that automatically processes the dataset for the user.